claireaustin/Hackathon_CanDev2018-10-20/README.md

 5. Process any other publicly available dataset of your choosing.
 If you do this, you must process these data against module 2b and against any of the optional modules that you selected in Step 4.

 ### Deliverables
-1. Powerpoint presentation demonstrating implementation of the tool(s) developed.
+1. A PowerPoint presentation demonstrating implementation of the tool(s) developed.
-2. An R markdown report (code and PDF output).
+2. Your R markdown report (code and PDF output).
-3. All computer code.
+3. All your computer code.
-4. All deliverables deposited in public repository on GitHub with a [GNU General Public Licence version 3](https://opensource.org/licenses/GPL-3.0).
+4. All your deliverables deposited in a GitHub public repository with a [GNU General Public Licence version 3](https://opensource.org/licenses/GPL-3.0).

 ### Key points to remember
 * Use only free, open source software.
 * All implementation must be based on original work.
+* Provide appropriate attributions and hyperlinks in your deliverables.

 1. Ocean Health Index.
 2018. ohi-global version: Global scenarios data for Ocean Health Index, [10-18-2018].
 National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara.
 Available at: https://github.com/OHI-Science/ohi-global/releases